kvatnynito/P1-1-proxmox-segmentation-lab/docs/firewall-policy.md

 ---

-## Milestone 2 Relevance
+## Milestone Relevance

-For Week 2, this policy is still the intended design rather than a fully tested final state.

-Right now, the focus is on:
+In the early milestones, this policy served as both a design goal and a validation checkpoint.

+Initial milestones focused on:
-- confirming pfSense is connected to the correct networks
+- confirming pfSense was connected to the correct networks
-- validating the internal network setup
+- validating internal network setup
-- preparing for DHCP and endpoint testing
+- enabling DHCP and endpoint testing

-Firewall rule testing will come after the base network setup is working.
+- confirming that LAN1 and LAN2 behaved as separate segments

+Later milestones will continue building on this by documenting:
+- actual firewall rules created in pfSense
+- screenshots of those rules
+- examples of what was allowed
+- examples of what was blocked
+- notes from testing between LAN1 and LAN2

 ---